 What States Allow Cameras in Nursing Homes?

-As of 2020, there are eight states that allow the installation of surveillance cameras in nursing home rooms.
+As of 2022, there are nine states that allow the installation of surveillance cameras in nursing home rooms.
 The states that allow cameras in private nursing home rooms include:

 - New Mexico